Skip to main content

 Governed by legates of Augustus (legati Augusti pro praetore).
 These contained the major legionary garrisons: Spain, Gaul, Syria, Egypt (governed by an equestrian prefect, not a senatorial legate), and other frontier provinces.
 Augustus controlled around 20 of 28 legions.

-What is senatorial provinces?
+What are senatorial provinces?

 Show answer